photonkay/cypher_abstraction/README.md

-# Cypher: StayingCoded
+# Pepae: StayingCoded

-Cypher is developed by us to encrypt and decrypt our messages.
+Pepae is developed by us to encrypt and decrypt our messages.
+Our goal is to be shady.

 ## Features
-- **Encryption:** Convert plain text messages into encrypted texts.
+- **Encryption:** Convert plain text messages into encrypted tuple texts.
 - **Decryption:** Decrypt previously encrypted messages to retrieve the original.

 ## Usage